-The Olkola Aboriginal Corporation was successful in securing one of the largest transfers of Aboriginal freehold land in Australia’s history when legal title for 5 pastoral properties, totalling over 700,000 hectares, was handed back to the Olkola People in December 2014.
+The Olkola Aboriginal Corporation secured one of the largest transfers of Aboriginal freehold land in Australia’s history.
+Legal title for 5 pastoral properties totalling 869,822 hectares was handed back to the Olkola People in 2014.

-With the return of country comes great responsibility for Olkola to manage and protect their lands autonomously by and for the Olkola people.
-It was a strategic decision by the Olkola Aboriginal Corporation to seek out the right partners to work with to achieve their cause.
-The Olkola – Bush Heritage partnership supports Olkola’s vision to actively manage and take care of their lands now and for future generations.
+With the return of country came great responsibility for Olkola to manage and protect their lands.
+It was a strategic decision by the Olkola Aboriginal Corporation to seek out the right partners to work with.
+Our partnership supports their vision to actively manage and take care of their lands now and for future generations.

-“Our job is to link our traditional knowledge and cultural knowledge with the scientific way – there is a pathway there, there has always been a pathway between our traditional knowledge and science.
+“Our job is to link our traditional knowledge and cultural knowledge with the scientific way.
+There’s a pathway there, there has always been a pathway between our traditional knowledge and science.
 If we can link that (to protect the environment) then our work will have been completed…”

 - Mike Ross, Olkola Chairperson.